isabella232/win32-pr.es-es/desktop-src/Controls/ttm-settipbkcolor.md

 ## <a name="return-value"></a>Valor devuelto

-No se utiliza el valor devuelto para este mensaje.
+No se usa el valor devuelto para este mensaje.

 ## <a name="remarks"></a>Observaciones